Gustanol/bf-interpreter/readme.md

 BF has only 8 symbols in its syntax:

 - `.`: used to print the value of the current cell
-- `,`: used to read a byte by the user and store into the current cell
+- `,`: used to read a byte from user and store it into the current cell
 - `+`: used to increases the value of the current cell
 - `-`: used to decreases the value of the current cell
-- `<`: used to move one cell to the left
+- `<`: used to move one cell to left
-- `>`: used to move one cell to the right
+- `>`: used to move one cell to right
 - `[`: used to open a loop
 - `]`: used to close a loop

-It is based in **cells**, 8-bit sized memory space, to store values
+BF is based in **cells**, 8-bit sized memory space, to store values

 ---